RainerYesaya/DeepLearning_FinalProject_Sentiment-Aware-NER-or-Analyzing-Food-and-Service-Quality-in-Restaurants/README.md

-# Sentiment-Aware Named Entity Recognition for Restaurant Reviews
+# Sentiment-Aware Named Entity Recognition for Analyzing Food and Service Quality in Restaurants

 This project is a **Deep Learning-based application** designed to analyze restaurant reviews by combining **Sentiment Analysis (SA)** and **Named Entity Recognition (NER)**.
 The system helps identify what customers are talking about (such as food or service) and how they feel about those aspects.